Safe and Healthy Children • Strong and Stable Families • Thriving and Prosperous Communities

 - Strengthen and maintain the ALLIANCE

-The Alliance is governed by a board of directors consisting of representatives from state children’s trust and prevention funds.
-They provide leadership, vision and guidance in all of the Alliance’s work.
+A board of directors, consisting of representatives from state children’s trust funds, governs the Alliance.
+The board provides leadership, vision and guidance in all of the Alliance’s work.
 Their important state-level roles as staff, board members and parent partners help ensure strong connections to the ongoing needs and interests of the national network.
 The Alliance benefits from their expertise and experience.

 The Alliance has an active committee structure where its members and others with needed expertise contribute to the growth and vitality of the organization.
 The committees help shape the Alliance’s work and provide a national platform for members to interact with peers throughout the nation.

-The Communications Committee advises the Children’s Trust Fund Alliance on strategies to promote the Alliance to external and internal audiences, to improve communications among its members and to support messaging about preventing child maltreatment.
+- Communications Committee – Advises the Children’s Trust Fund Alliance on strategies to promote the Alliance to external and internal audiences, to improve communications among its members and to support messaging about preventing child maltreatment.

-The Governance Committee is responsible for ensuring board effectiveness, maximum participation and performance; nominating new board members; working with members who self-nominate for board membership; ensuring board policies are being observed; implementing board development and growth opportunities throughout the year; and ensuring all board members receive orientation and support.
+- Governance Committee– Ensures board effectiveness and that board policies are observed; nominates new board members; implements board development and growth; and ensures board members receive orientation and support.
 The Vice-President of the Board chairs the Governance Committee.

-The Public Policy Committee guides and supports the Alliance’s work in the public policy arena to advance policies and legislation that bolster the strength and influence of state children’s trust and prevention funds and help build conditions where all families thrive and children grow up free from child maltreatment.
-The Alliance’s policy work is proactive and focused on proposing and supporting policies that promote health and well-being of children and families and prevent child maltreatment before it occurs.
+- Public Policy Committee – Guides and supports the Alliance’s work in the public policy arena to proactively advance policies and legislation that bolster the strength and influence of state children’s trust funds and help build conditions where all families thrive and children grow up free from child maltreatment.

-For 30 years, the Children’s Trust Fund Alliance has served as the national membership organization for state Children’s Trust and Prevention Funds.
+For 30 years, the Children’s Trust Fund Alliance has served as the national membership organization for state children’s trust and funds.
 We are:

-- a thought leader in the movement to strengthen and promote the well-being of children, families, and communitie
+- A THOUGHT LEADER in the movement to strengthen and promote the well-being of children, families, and communities

 Ray E. Helfer, MD, Award